dallasLab/diseaseEcology/content/_index.md

 ## Texts

 There is no required textbook for this course.
-We will read primary literature articles every week, which will complement the course notes and be integrated into both in-class quizes and the exams.
+We will read primary literature articles every week, which will complement the course notes and be integrated into both in-class quizzes and the exams.